Skip to main content

 How will I know if I have flu, COVID-19, or RSV?

-You can’t tell the difference between flu, COVID-19, and RSV based on symptoms alone.
-Testing is necessary to confirm which illness you have.
-Doctors Care offers flu and COVID-19 testing.
-We do not vaccinate or test for RSV, but preventive measures can help reduce the risk of infection.
+You can’t tell the difference between the flu, COVID-19, and RSV just by symptoms.
+Testing is crucial to identify which illness you have.
+Novant Health Urgent Care offers testing for both the flu and COVID-19.
+We do not vaccinate for COVID-19, nor do we vaccinate or test for RSV, but taking preventive steps can help reduce your risk of infection.

 Will a flu vaccine protect me against COVID-19 or RSV?

-Flu vaccines are designed to protect against influenza, not COVID-19 or RSV.
-Getting a flu vaccine reduces your risk of flu-related illness, hospitalization, and death but does not protect against COVID-19 or RSV.
-For protection against COVID-19, getting a COVID-19 vaccine is recommended.
-We do not vaccinate or test for RSV, but preventive measures can help reduce the risk of infection.
+Flu vaccines are made to protect against influenza, not COVID-19 or RSV.
+Getting a flu shot reduces your chances of getting the flu, ending up in the hospital, or dying from the flu, but it does not protect against COVID-19 or RSV.
+For protection against COVID-19, a COVID-19 vaccine is advised.
+We do not provide vaccines for COVID-19, nor do we vaccinate or test for RSV, but following preventive measures can help lower the risk of infection.

 Should I still get a flu vaccine if COVID-19 and RSV are spreading in my community?

 Yes.
-A flu vaccine is crucial every year to protect your and your family’s health.
-Even with the prevalence of COVID-19 and RSV, the flu vaccine remains fundamental to your defense against respiratory illnesses.
-Walk in or book online at any Doctors Care location.
+Getting a flu vaccine every year is essential to protect your health and your family’s.
+Despite the high rates of COVID-19 and RSV, the flu vaccine remains a key part of defending against respiratory illnesses.
+Walk in or book online at any Novant Health Urgent Care location.

 If I get sick with the flu, am I at higher risk of contracting COVID-19 or RSV?

-While flu and COVID-19 are different viruses, it is possible to be infected with both simultaneously.
-Although there is no clear evidence that flu infection increases your risk of contracting COVID-19 or RSV, vaccinating against flu and COVID-19 can reduce the risk of severe illness from these viruses.
+Although flu and COVID-19 are different viruses, it is possible to be infected with both at the same time.
+Even though there is no clear evidence that flu infection increases your risk of catching COVID-19 or RSV, getting vaccinated against flu and COVID-19 can lower the chance of severe illness from these viruses.

 Can I get a flu vaccine and a COVID-19 vaccine at the same time?